University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Overtime eligible AP employees may be required to use compensatory time for absence due to inclement weather before using annual leave hours, unless this requirement would result in a loss of accumulated annual leave.

 The department chair or director may authorize a faculty employee to work from home during inclement weather.
-Note: A temporary telework arrangement is not required to accommodate work from home during a period of suspended operations, inclement weather, or an unanticipated circumstance lasting less than a week that requires an employee to remain at home, such as care of a family member (see BPPM 60.34).
+Note: A temporary telework arrangement is not required to accommodate work from home during a period of suspended operations, inclement weather, or an unanticipated circumstance lasting less than a week that requires an employee to remain at home, such as care of a family member (see UPPM 60.34 and the Faculty Manual).

 Faculty who are not required to work use annual leave or leave without pay for absence due to inclement weather, suspended operations, or emergency closures.